cesarionivar/cndj-shortener/README.md

 twitch    https://twitch.tv/cenidj      200
 ```

-## Usage
+## Usage examples

-domain.com/ -> will redirect to https://cesarionivar.com with status 200
+domain.com/ -> will redirect to https://cesarionivar.com with status 200\
-domain.com/twitter -> will redirect to https://twitter.com/cenidj with status 200
+domain.com/twitter -> will redirect to https://twitter.com/cenidj with status 200\
 domain.com/twitch -> will redirect to https://twitch.tv/cenidj with status 200

 and so on!!